-Over the last 55 years, the District has grown to be a strong agricultural community.
-Today the District serves a population of 1,830 through 346 service connections provided within approximately 21 square miles of northern San Diego County.
-The District operates 44.1 miles of water main, 24 productive wells, 10 potable water tanks, and 2 Ag only reservoirs.
+Over the last 58 years, the District has grown to be a strong agricultural community.
+Today the District serves a population of 2660 through 346 service connections provided within approximately 21 square miles of northern San Diego County.
+The District operates 44.1 miles of water main, 23 productive wells, 10 potable water tanks, and 2 Ag only reservoirs.
 It appears unlikely that population growth will be a significant factor within the next five years.
 No major housing developments are planned, and even if a project were initiated today, it would take at least five years to obtain the appropriate zoning changes and complete construction.
-Currently, there are two active annexation projects in progress at the District, with one annexation expected to be completed by the end of the 2021-22 Fiscal Year.
-These annexations are comprised of both new population and existing population needing a more dependable source of water.
-It is estimated that these projects will bring an addition 142 domestic meters.
-However, because these are domestic meters the District estimates only a 40- acre foot per year increase in water sales.
+Currently, there is one active annexation project in progress at the District, but this annexation is not expected to be completed within the next year.
+This annexation is comprised of existing population needing a more dependable source of water.
+It is estimated that these projects will bring an additional 60 domestic meters.
+However, because these are domestic meters the District estimates only a 16- acre foot per year increase in water sales.
 It is estimated that population growth will not exceed 0.5% per year over the next five years.
-Considering that only about 3% OF TOTAL District demand is residential, the increase in population growth is expected to be negligible with respect to overall water demand during the next few years.
+Considering that only about 2% of total District demand is residential, the increase in population growth is expected to be negligible with respect to overall water demand during the next few years.

-In fiscal year 2019-20 the District purchased approximately 67% of its water from the San Diego County Water Authority (SDCWA or the "Authority"), at a cost of \$9.6 million, or 67.5% of the District's total operating expenses.
+In fiscal year 2020-21 the District purchased approximately 69% of its water from the San Diego County Water Authority (SDCWA or the "Authority"), at a cost of \$12.1 million, or 70.8% of the District's total operating expenses.
 The Authority imports most of its water from Metropolitan Water District of Southern California (MET).
-For the fiscal year ended June 30, 2020 the District billed 346 customers for 6,727-acre feet of water, representing an increase in sales from the prior year of 376-acre feet.
+For the fiscal year ended June 30, 2021, the District billed 346 customers for 7,880-acre feet of water, representing an increase in sales from the prior year of 1,153-acre feet.

 Water sales for the past ten years have ranged from 4,959 to 8,819-acre feet.
 Because a large portion of our sales are due to agriculture, sales are greatly affected by weather conditions, making sales projections difficult.
-The Pauma Valley area received only 19.3 inches of rainfall in fiscal year 2019-20; a 29% decrease from the previous year.
-However, due to two shutdowns from the San Diego County Water Authority for repairs Yuima only realized a 6% increase in water sales from the prior fiscal year.
+The Pauma Valley area received only 5.7 inches of rainfall in fiscal year 2020-21; a 70.4% decrease from the previous year.
+Although the District experienced two shutdowns from the San Diego County Water Authority for repairs Yuima still realized a 17.1% increase in water sales from the prior fiscal year.

-As the chart to the right depicts, our agricultural customers purchased 91% of the District's total water sales in fiscal year 2019-20, while Wholesale and Domestic sales make up the remaining 9%.
-As water is one of the largest production costs for farmers in San Diego County, rapidly increasing wholesale water rates have the potential to severely affect the profitability of agriculture.
+As the chart to the right depicts, our agricultural customers purchased 94% of the District's total water sales in fiscal year 2020-21, while wholesale and domestic sales make up the remaining 6%.
+As water is one of the largest production costs for farmers in San Diego County, rapidly increasing wholesale water rates have the potential to severely affect the profitability of agriculture and the viability of our customers' agricultural businesses.
 The significant price increases for imported water along with fluctuating water sales have made it difficult to project long-term sales demand forecasts.